tianyuG/bitraede/README.md

 ### Why not use Swift on Mac?
 _i.e._, Why use scripting languages?

 No need to compile.
+No need to worry about signing (well, mostly).
 Just run the script _et voila_.

 ### What do I need to know to use biträde?
 Not much.
-You’ll need to copy the files to designated folders and tell biträde what it need to do with them.
+You’ll need to copy the files to designated folders and optionally create scripts for biträde to execute.
 This involves editing a simple text file.
 See README files for each platform for documentation.
 You will also need to know the admin password for the computers at DISIS for biträde to actually do something.